 Global Handwashing Day

-Did you know that October 15 is Global Handwashing Day?
-Global Handwashing Day is an annual global advocacy effort dedicated to increasing awareness and understanding about the importance of handwashing with soap as an easy, effective, and affordable way to prevent diseases and save lives.
+Global Handwashing Day is observed annually October 15th.
+Global Handwashing Day is a global advocacy effort dedicated to increasing awareness and understanding about the importance of handwashing with soap as an easy, effective, and affordable way to prevent diseases and save lives.

 - Learn about foodborne pathogens, cross contamination, hot and cold food holding, personal hygiene and how to prevent foodborne illnesses.